-Quickly keep up to date with the world's health-related technology products available and to refer patients to what's possible.
-First comes your expertise, then your ability to help patients know what health tech exists when they aren't with you or need help at home.
+Quickly keep up to date with the world's health-related technology products available and refer clients and patients to what's possible.
+First comes your expertise, then your ability to help them know what health tech exists when they aren't with you or need help at home.

 As Health professionals, the one shared passion you have is to help people be well.
 You spend your life studying, working, and striving for this.